TheOneKevin/TheOneKevin/README.md

-**Hi there** :wave: I'm Kevin :carrot: and in my second year at the University of Waterloo studying computer science :computer:
+**Hi there** :wave: I'm Kevin :carrot: and an undergraduate at the University of Waterloo studying computer science :computer:

 **Currently working on** 💪🏻 digital circuit design, microkernels, web development and improving my piano skills :musical_keyboard: